Magisk-Modules-Alt-Repo/microg_installer/README.md

 ### Other
 Download [this](https://raw.githubusercontent.com/topjohnwu/Magisk/master/scripts/module_installer.sh) and put it into `META-INF/com/google/android/update-binary`.
 And ZIP it.

-## SigSpoofHelper
-[Source code](https://github.com/nift4/SigSpoofHelper) is available here.
-The purpose is to declare the FAKE_PACKAGE_SIGNATURE on roms that do not have it.

 ## Credits

 - **microG project** for their awesome work.